rajeshwarpatlolla/ionic-toast/README.md

 ##Versions:

 ### 1) v0.1.0
-The whole date picker functionality has been implemented, and can be installed with  `bower install ionic-toast --save`
+The whole ionic-toast functionality has been implemented, and can be installed with  `bower install ionic-toast --save`

 ##License:
 [MIT](https://github.com/rajeshwarpatlolla/ionic-toast/blob/master/LICENSE.MD "MIT")